 Christmas charity Australia options

-The following dot points are reflective of places where you can give the gift of life, blood or financial assistance at any time of year.
+The following dot points are reflective of places where you can give the gift of blood or financial assistance at any time of year.
 But especially during the Christmas season.

 Brisbane Christmas Charity Options